Financial Information

 Revenue

-The Group’s overall revenue decreased by HK$228.2 million or 17.0%, from HK$1,341.4 million in FY 2022 to HK$1,113.2 million in FY 2023.
-The decrease in revenue was mainly due to the reduced orders of some customers arising from slower pace of macroeconomic recovery.
+The Group’s overall revenue increased by HK$358.1 million or 32.2%, from HK$1,113.2 million in FY 2023 to HK$1,471.3 million in FY 2024.
+The increase in revenue was mainly due to the increased orders of some customers arising from macroeconomic recovery and the commencement of plush toy production in Indonesia.

 Gross profit and gross profit margin

-In FY 2023, the Group’s gross profit decreased by 10.1% or HK$14.4 million, generating gross profit margin of 11.5% (FY 2022: 10.7%).
-This increase in gross profit margin was mainly due to the personnel optimisation and production management.
+In FY 2024, the Group’s gross profit increased by 19.7% or HK$25.3 million, generating gross profit margin of 10.5% (FY 2023: 11.5%).
+This decrease in gross profit margin was mainly due to the increased proportion of eco-friendly raw materials and labor cost for business expansion.

 Other Income